-All safeguarding concerns, discussions, decisions, and reasons for those decisions, will be recorded in writing on the school safeguarding system CPOMS and passed without delay to the DSL.
+All safeguarding concerns, discussions, decisions, and reasons for those decisions, will be recorded in writing on the school's safeguarding system (Cpoms)or via a Note of Concern for any visitors, supply teachers, contractors etc. and passed without delay to the DSL.
 Our records will include a clear and comprehensive summary of any concerns, details of how concerns were followed up and resolved, and a note of any action taken, decisions reached and outcomes.

-Anyone who does not have access to CPOMS such as volunteers or visitors to the school will be asked to record on a Note of Concern which will then be scanned into CPOMS and kept in the Confidential Safeguarding file.
-Notes of concern are kept in the Staff Room, School Office and Inclusion Room and on the shared drive.
+Notes of Concern forms are kept in the Inclusion Room, Office and Staff room.

-Records will be completed as soon as possible after the incident/event, using the child's words, and will be signed and dated if a paper Note of Concern is used.
+Records will be completed as soon as possible after the incident/event, using the child's words, and ,if using a Note of Concern rather than Cpoms, will be signed and dated by the member of staff.
 Child protection records will record facts and not personal opinions.
 A body map will be completed if visible injuries have been observed.